Iloilo Convention Center: Design

 The convention center designed by Ilonggo architect, William Coscolluela.
 The design was inspired by Iloilo's Dinagyang and Paraw Regatta festivals.
 The paraw is a native double outrigger sailboat in the Visayas region, used in the annual Paraw Regatta Festival sailboat race.
 Abstract designs of the Dinagyang Festival are featured on the glass walls of the center.

 It is a two-storey structure with a total floor area of 11832 sqm.
 The main hall on the ground floor has a 3,700-seat capacity and 500-seat function rooms on the second floor.
 A rooftop of 1500 sqm is available for outdoor functions.

 Inauguration

 President Benigno Aquino III led the inauguration on September 14, 2015.
 Senator Franklin Drilon who was instrumental in the realization of this project introduced the president and also gave his message.
-Congressman Jerry Trenas, Governor Arthur Defensor, Mayor Jed Patrick Mabilog led the local officials who welcomed President Aquino.
+Congressman Jerry Treñas, Governor Arthur Defensor Sr., Mayor Jed Patrick Mabilog led the local officials who welcomed President Aquino.
 Also in attendance are Department of Public Works and Highways Secretary Rogelio Singson and Department of Tourism Secretary Ramon Jimenez Jr. whose departments contributed to the project construction.